 They also began charging the batteries for their forklifts during off-peak times.

-“For us, DR has turned out to be really easy,” says Phillips.
+“For us, Demand Response participation has turned out to be really easy,” says Phillips.
 “We simply make some adjustments, monitor carefully during the dispatch, and reset our refrigeration settings when it’s over.
 We’ve found that we’re able to make changes without any effect on the items we store—and we can put everything back to normal in minutes.”

 AWG sees DR as a way of earning money without making major changes or putting its produce and other stored commodities at risk.
 “Demand response makes a big difference to our bottom line.
 As a co-op, the more we save, the more we can pass along these savings to our members,” says Phillips.
 The money earned from DR goes directly into the general facilities fund, and helps pay for other cost-saving changes.

 “Working with Enel X was a real pleasure,” says Phillips.
 “They did a great job during the whole implementation process.
 They worked with our people.
 They didn’t rush.
 And they kept our comfort level extremely high.”

 AWG is located in the middle of a largely residential area, and is the largest user of electricity in its community.
 “We feel strongly about not sucking up so much juice,” says Phillips.
 “With DR, we’re able to protect our company, but also help the community keep rates down."

 AWG receives clear, prompt communication from Enel X, including timely notification of dispatches.
 “They give us plenty of advance warning so we can do everything we need to do to ensure quality and lower risk,” says Philips.
 “We’re in touch via phone and email, and Enel X’s commitment to communication really makes a difference.”